 A Madison Water Utility customer bill of rights has been established and is featured prominently on our website.
-We will also include this as a part of the package provided to all customers during Project H2O installations.

 I report compliance.

 2. Maintenance of a process for accessible, fair, efficient and unbiased handling of complaints and issues, including a grievance process for those who believe they have not been accorded a reasonable interpretation of their rights under this policy